 Alonzo Rico Speight is a writer/director/editor of film, theater, TV and Internet productions.
 He has directed award-winning documentaries, including The People United, on Boston’s racial strife in the 1980’s; his feature documentary Who’s Gonna Take the Weight?, on African American and black South African young people at the end of Apartheid, screened at the 52nd Cannes Film Festival.
 In 2017, Speight wrote, produced and directed the Off Off Broadway production Robeson and Dunham: Art & Activism 101.
 He is now producing a feature documentary on Frantz Fanon, the revolutionary psychiatrist, philosopher, and political theorist.

 John Tarleton is Editor and co-founder of The Indypendent, a free, progressive newspaper and website published in New York City.
 He previously served as Associate Editor of Clarion, the newspaper of the Professional Staff Congress, the union that represents faculty and staff at the City University of New York.
 Tarleton has been awarded Best Feature Story three times by the New York Community Media Alliance and won numerous local and national awards for labor coverage during his time at Clarion.

 Blanca Vázquez is an adjunct associate professor in the Department of Film and Media Studies at Hunter College, where she was awarded the Presidential Insdorf Award for Excellence in Teaching for Part-Time Faculty in 2009.
-Vazquez is the founding editor of CENTRO, Journal of the Center for Puerto Rican Studies at Hunter College, and in 2002-2003 she was a Revson Fellow at Columbia University, where she received her master’s degree in journalism.
-She has been published in Souls: A Critical Journal of Black Politics, Culture, and Society, the Daily News, Viva Magazine and the Oral History Review.
+Vázquez is the founding editor of CENTRO, Journal of the Center for Puerto Rican Studies at Hunter College, and in 2002-2003 she was a Revson Fellow at Columbia University, where she had received her graduate degree in journalism.
+She has been published in Souls: A Critical Journal of Black Politics, Culture, and Society, the NY Daily News, Viva Magazine and the Oral History Review.